saicha124/fedshareM4/replit.md

 ## Current Status
 - ✅ **Project fully imported and configured for Replit environment**
 - ✅ Web interface fully functional with real-time progress tracking
-- ✅ All dependencies installed using pip --user (TensorFlow 2.20.0, Flask 3.1.2, etc.)
+- ✅ All dependencies installed and verified working (TensorFlow 2.20.0, Flask 3.1.2, etc.)
 - ✅ Frontend properly bound to 0.0.0.0:5000 for Replit proxy compatibility
-- ✅ All three algorithms (FedShare, FedAvg, SCOTCH) ready to run
+- ✅ All three algorithms (FedShare, FedAvg, SCOTCH) ready to run and tested working
 - ✅ Deployment configured for VM target with proper run command
 - ✅ Shell scripts executable and properly configured
-- ✅ **Import process completed successfully - ready for use**
+- ✅ **Import process completed successfully - ready for production use**
+- ✅ **2025-09-29**: Re-verified all setup - Python 3.11, dependencies clean install, algorithms working